|Home About Us The Board Grant Guidelines Monson Award Press Releases / Photos|

 FOR IMMEDIATE RELEASE

-Local Community Organizations Receive Grants from League of Women Voters Honolulu Education Fund
+Two Exceptional Community Leaders Receive 2022 Donald and Astrid Monson Community Action Award from League of Women Voters Honolulu Education Fund

-LWVHEF is a 501(c)(3) nonprofit organization established in 2001 and supported by donations to fund worthy community projects for the people of Oahu, through grants and the annual Donald and Astrid Monson Award.
+LWVHEF is a non-profit 501(c)(3) organization supported by donations that fund worthy community projects for the people of Oahu, through grants as well as the annual Donald and Astrid Monson Award.